 The bottom line?

-There’s good reason we recommend shopping campaigns to all our ecommerce clients.
-After brand campaigns, we consistently see the highest rate of return for digital marketing campaigns via Google PLA campaigns.
+It’s for good reason that we recommend Shopping campaigns to all of our eCommerce business clients.
+After branded search campaigns, these kinds of campaigns generate the highest average ROAS of all digital marketing campaigns.